Frome Running Club

 Mells Scenic Final Results 2023.xlsx

-Frome running club news
+Frome running club older news

 Please take a look around our website, you’ll find all sorts of things about our club and if you like what you find you’re welcome to join us.
 Some members enjoy entering local races on road and off road.
 Other members just enjoy going out weekly for a social run and a chat.
 We also have social events throughout the year and welcome new members to come and join these events.